Zambia Safari Holidays

 South Luangwa National Park is one of the most world-renowned national parks in Zambia, and frequently it’s most popular, as it is filled with abundant wildlife.
 It’s a short flight or a ten-hour drive from Lusaka.

-Victoria Falls was described by the Kololo tribe living in the area in the 1800s as Mosi-oa-Tunya – “The Smoke that Thunders” – and is Zambia’s largest tourist attraction.
-The falls may not be classed as the highest or widest in the world, but it is certainly the largest in terms of sheer cubic meters of falling water and is one of the world’s natural wonders.
-The sounds of the famous thunder can be heard from a distance, and visitors can view the falls (and experience the spray) from a path hewn at the edges of the forest.
+The Kololo tribe living in the area call Victoria Falls Mosi-oa-Tunya – “The Smoke that Thunders” – and is Zambia’s largest tourist attraction.
+Victoria Falls is not the highest or widest in the world, but they are indeed the largest concerning sheer cubic meters of falling water and is one of the world’s natural wonders.
+The sounds of the thunder are heard from a distance, and visitors can view the falls (and experience the spray) from a path hewn at the edges of the forest.

 The best time of the year to visit the falls is between July and September when the Zambezi River is flowing strongly.
 In November and December, the falls are almost dry and look like a canyon.
 Heavy rainfall fills the Zambezi between January and May and makes it difficult to see the falls through a wall of mist created by falling water.

 The Lower Zambezi River basin in the Southern Province is a short drive south of Lusaka.
 The Zambezi River is Africa’s fourth-largest River system, after the Nile, Zaire and Niger Rivers.
 It runs through six countries on its journey from central Africa to the Indian Ocean.
-The Zambezi’s waters are packed with wildlife, and attract visitors from all over the world.
-The river also provides tourists with plenty of water sports and game viewing opportunities and is especially great for bush camp excursions, fishing, and boat cruises.
+The wildlife-packed Zambezi waters attract visitors from all over the world, and also provides tourists with plenty of water sports and game viewing opportunities and is especially great for bush camp excursions, fishing, and boat cruises.

 Despite being landlocked, Zambia is laced with vast lakes.
 Lake Tanganyika is the longest lake in the world, while Lake Kariba is Africa’s largest artificial dam, imitating the French Riviera but with an African flair.
 Tropical and wild Lake Mweru gives travelers intimate insight into rural village life on its shores.

-Lusaka is Zambia’s capital and represents an authentic African capital where tradition meets high-rise buildings.
+Lusaka is Zambia’s capital where authentic African tradition meets high-rise buildings.
 Lusaka is by no means a tourist highlight but is often the gateway to the unspoiled rural African landscape.
 Lusaka does, however, have good arts and craft markets.
 The nightlife is decent, with many clubs and pubs available for those seeking a night on the town.

-Livingstone is a historical settlement (once Zambia’s capital) that provides a good base for exploring Victoria Falls and the Zambezi, and since the movement of the capital to Lusaka, has become a quiet and scenic space with several adventure companies offering a variety of tours and activities in the area.
+Livingstone is a historical settlement (once Zambia’s capital) that provides an excellent base for exploring Victoria Falls and the Zambezi, and since the movement of the capital city to Lusaka, has become a quiet and scenic space with several adventure companies offering a variety of tours and activities in the area.